-We’ve put together some information to help you understand the difference between dental implants and dental bridges.
+We’ve put together some information to help you understand the difference between both of these options.

 Dental implants vs bridges: An overview

-Having a dental implant (or dental implants if you are missing more than one tooth) involves having a titanium post surgically placed into your jawbone.
+Having a dental implant involves having a titanium post surgically placed into your jawbone.
 This will function as the tooth root.
 A crown, custom made for your implant from porcelain, is then placed on the titanium post – the implant – once the surgical site has healed.

 Dental bridges sit on top of the teeth.
 They are made up of two crowns that cover the teeth on either side of your gap to anchor the false tooth in place.
 There is no surgery required.

 Implants vs bridges: What is the process for each?

 Because a dental implant requires surgery and sits in your jawbone, your jaw needs to be strong and healthy enough to support the implant.
 Your dentist will check this for you and may also advise if other procedures are required first.